“I can’t make it today, sorry.”

 Pinpoint the Frozen Area

 First, identify where the pipe is frozen as accurately as possible.
 If it’s behind a wall, you’ll want to narrow down, as much as possible, exactly where in the wall it is before you cut into it.
 The wall will most likely be cold to the touch.
-If you press a small child to the wall and they scream, you’ve probably located it.
 If the wall is wet, it’s probably too late.
-If the child is wet, well that’s a different blog.

 Create A Flow